 Of course, there is a sad element to this story.
 Danita’s father passed away in 2001, and never had a change to find and connect with the senders.
 But, as she mentioned in her message to me, she does hope to find the senders, Frank and Judy, who were married on April 15th, 2000.

 Where did the Wedding Message in a Bottle Come From?

 Well, this is a tricky question.
 The Labrador Current runs southward and westward along the southern shore of Nova Scotia.
-The bottle could have started out north and east of the Halifax area, and then, carried south and west on the Labrador Current, gotten swept into the bay where Oak Island is.
+The bottle could have started out north and east of the Halifax area.
+From there, it would have drifted south and west on the Labrador Current.
+Finally, it would have been swept into the bay where Oak Island is.

 On the other hand, the message was sent in 2000, and also found in 2000.
 Most likely, it didn’t travel terribly far.
-If it were in the open ocean, it could cover hundreds of miles between when it was sent in April and whenever it was found later in the same year.
-But it’s also possible that it started out closer to Oak Island–like maybe in St. Margaret’s Bay, or the bay Oak Island itself is in.
+If it had been in the open ocean, it could have covered hundreds of miles between being sent and found.
+So it’s possible that it started out closer to Oak Island–like maybe in St. Margaret’s Bay, or the bay Oak Island itself is in.
 Of course, it could have come from senders based in Halifax or Dartmouth, or pretty much any of the coastal areas in the above map.